HebaMak/phone-market/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+The page will reload when ake changes.\
 You may also see any lint errors in the console.
 Launches the te watch mode
 nning tests](https://facebook.github.io/create-react-app/docs/running-tests) for more informatio